cakwok/Autonomous-Driving/1. Object-Detection-In-Urban-Environment/readme.md

-Project overview: This section should contain a brief description of the project and what we are trying to achieve.
-Why is object detection such an important component of self-driving car systems?

 ### Project overview:
 The objective of this project is to build a pederstrians, vechicles, object regressing model for autonomous driving systems to understand urban scenes and road conditions.
 Object detection is an critical component in self-driving car systems to make precise steering decision to ensure road safety.
 SSD is implemented in this project to regress for estimated bounding box and class label.

 ### Set up:
 This section should contain a brief description of the steps to follow to run the code for this repository.

 In this project, I have firstly analysised the Waymo Open Dataset by delving data structure of each frame in the video sequence.
+The result is showed at "Exploratory Data Analysis.ipynb" by running the display_instances() function.
 I have also evaluated the Tf Object Detection API, to prepare for the setup with a pretrained SSD  network.
 Then I conducted a training, and evaluated the prediction performances of the model by TensorBoard, and finally fine tuned the network with data augmentations and hyperparameters experiments.

 ### Dataset
 Dataset Analysis: This section should contain a quantitative and qualitative description of the dataset.
 It should include images, charts, and other visualizations.